mustafaa7med/Salaries-Trends-Analysis/README.md

 ### Questions answered in this project

-- How the average base, overtime, other and total pay differ between different job title?
+- How the average base, overtime, other and total pay differ?
-- What is the highest pay rate in comparison with other job title?
+- What are the highest paid 10 jobs?
-- What is the avgerage salary among every 3 employees in the same job differ?
-- Ranking top 10 highest paid governmental jobs.
 - How salary trends overtime based on each job title?
+- What are the 3 top highest paid jobs segregated by each year?
+- What are the top paid departments?

 ### Dataset and Tech Stack
 - You can download the dataset through the following link on Kaggle